 When you contact MacPractice Support via our contact number at (877) 220-8418 or by submitting a ticket, you will then be contacted when a Support Representative is available.
 At this time the Support Representative may instruct you to download or launch Splashtop and provide them with a number.

 This article covers how to download and use Splashtop so that our Support Representatives may assist you directly.
 This article will assume that you are using Safari as your web browser.

 You can download the Splashtop SOS application by navigating to http://www.macpractice.com/getsupport in Safari or your chosen web browser.
 This will take you to a page where you can download Splashtop SOS.

-You can also access this page by navigating to the MacPractice Help menu and selecting "Download TeamViewer".
+In builds prior to 12.21, you can also access this page by navigating to the MacPractice Help menu and selecting "Download TeamViewer".
 TeamViewer used to be our Remote Desktop solution, but we have transitioned to Splashtop.
-This will be updated soon in the software.
+This has been updated in later builds.

 Unless you are not using a Mac, you'll want to click the "Download for MacOS" button.